A Table-top Musical Tesla Coil Double Resonant Solid State (revision 2)

-10.25" x 2.4" Secondary, 60N65 halfbridge at 340VDC, 222kHz, >22" Sparks
+10.25" x 2.4" Secondary, 60N65 halfbridge at 340VDC, 271kHz, >22" Sparks

 milestone in my Tesla Coiling journey since 2003 when I first built Tesla Coil 1.
 Last year in 2012, I completed my first Solid State Tesla Coil 1, which was a great learning experience.
 Through the project, I learned many things about SSTCs and

 This webpage serves to document the design, construction, lessons learned and results of my first DRSSTC, and I hope it will be a source of information and inspiration to the Tesla Coiling community - a community which I've had the pleasure of interacting with and learning so much from.
 The goal at the end of the project is

 beautiful and powerful table-top DRSSTC.

 I do not know of any other DRSSTCs built in Singapore by any fellow friends in Singapore.
 DRSSTC 1 may be